colinxr/contempo_rsvp/readme.md

 - Log in to mailchimp and create a new list for the event
 - Add the correct Merge Fields to match the columns in the event list

-#### 4. Edit Event Info
+#### 5. Edit Event Info
 - Open event-info.php
 - Add pertinent event info based off of invite design
 - Coordinate with art if required.
-Some times it's easier to include some of this info as an svg rather than html.
+Some times it's easier to include some of this info as an one svg rather than html.

-#### 5. Style page as neccessary
+#### 6. Style page as necessary
 - Open main.scss in the styles directory
 - Edit sass files as needed
-- In Terminal, run the `Gulp` command to compile sass into css

-#### 6. Update confirmation emails
+#### 7. Update confirmation emails
--  In src/emails.php, make sure email functions are sending the appropriate copy to the guests and to staff
+-  In app/email-postmark.php, ensure email functions are sending the appropriate copy to the guests and to staff
 - Is the correct staff members receiving the unknown notifications, if applicable?

-#### 7. Prepare list
+#### 8. Prepare list
-- Do the columns match the columns in validate.php?
-- Export csv as Windows CSV in Excel.
-If the file is not formatted this way, php will not be able to read it properly and the RSPV Match function will break.
+- Export the csv as Windows CSV in Excel.
+If the file is not formatted this way, php will not be able to read it properly and the RSVP Match function will break.
+- Make sure the csv columns match the columns in rsvp-class.php and app.php.

 ## Tests